Vidi-M/SQL_Fraud_Detection/README.md

 ## Data Engineering

 Using the ERD as a blueprint, I created a database schema for each of the tables and relationships.
 I specified data types, primary keys, foreign keys and other contraints defined in the ERD.
-I created the database schema with PostgreSQL and a [SQL query](SQL/schema.sql) it to the query
+I created the database schema with PostgreSQL and a [SQL query](SQL/schema.sql).

-After creating the the database schema, I populated the tables using the data from the corresponding CSV file using a [SQL query](SQL/populate_tables.sql)
+After creating the the database schema, I populated the tables using the data from the corresponding CSV file using a [SQL query](SQL/populate_tables.sql).